aosp-mirror/platform_bionic/libc/upstream-openbsd/README.txt

-This directory contains upstream NetBSD source.
+This directory contains upstream OpenBSD source.
 You should not edit these files directly.
 Make fixes upstream and then pull down the new version of the file.